-Top homemaking skills that make caring for your home simple and will also save you money.
+Try these homemaking skills if you want to make caring for your home simple (Bonus – they will also save you money).

 While technology has made our lives easier, it has also put us out of touch with a variety of skills that were once vital to running a household.